 To upload your dataset to DUT:

-- Click the “Upload here” button.
+- Click the “Upload here” button with the cloud icon.
 This will open a pop-up window.

 - Drag and drop your zipped dataset into the pop-up window, or click the pop-up box to browse to the file to upload.

 - Click “Upload” to begin the upload process.

 Time: Depending on the size of your dataset and internet connection speed and reliability, this process may take some time.
 Please leave the browser open, and avoid refreshing the page, until the upload process is complete.

 Once the upload has completed, the application will populate the Attribute Table, Feature Class Name and Geometry Type fields.
 This will also lock the attribute table so that no further changes can be made to the attributes.

 Important: Please double check that the attribute information that has populated DUT matches what is in your dataset.
 Pay close attention to the names and data types of each attribute.

 Tip: If you realise there’s been a mistake at this point, the attribute information can be reset by clicking the “Remove” button.
 This will remove the uploaded dataset, clear the attribute information, and re-enable the option to upload another dataset.

 With the structure of your data now defined, the next step is to define how the dataset will be published and made available to the community of data users.